serek4/H4AsyncTCP/README.md

 The basic structure of your code will be:

-* Instantiate `H4AsyncClient` object
+- Instantiate `H4AsyncClient` object
-* Declare event handlers for connect/disconnect/RX data/error
+- Declare event handlers for connect/disconnect/RX data/error
-* Connect to remote server
+- Connect to remote server
-* Synchronously TX some data...
+- Synchronously TX some data...
-* ...and/or asynchronously RX some data
+- ...and/or asynchronously RX some data

-#### Error handling:
+### Error handling

 `e` is the error and will be one of the values below.
 `i` occasionaly provides additional infor for some errors.